DMRobertson/thompsons_v/README.md

 ![TreePair("11000", "10100", "1 2 3") as a bijection](https://rawgit.com/DMRobertson/thompsons_v/master/docs/examples/tree_pair/TreePair_render_bijection.svg "The function that this element represents.
 It maps subintervals linearly: [0, 0.25] -> [0, 0.5]; [0.25, 0.5] -> [0.5, 0.75]; [0.5, 1] -> [0.75, 1].")

-Tree Pairs can (in theory) be multiplied.
-In practise this seems to be a bit broken, so I'll have to fix it.
+Tree Pairs can be multiplied to represent the composition of functions.
+They can also be inverted.